403errors/AI-DocParser/README.md

 ## Tech Stack

 - Implemented SpaCy for Named Entity Recognition, text extraction using fitz with accuracy of 99.22%
+- Used RegEx for special type extractioon like date from the legal documents.
 - Optimized data extraction with reinforcement learning, achieving high performance in dynamic PDFs